Project Name: Engaging society and decision-makers in dialogue for peace over the Nagorno-Karabakh conflict

 Project period: May 2017 – March 2019

 In May 2017, with support from the UK Government’s Conflict, Stability and Security Fund, the Caucasus Institute began implementing the project called Engaging society and decision-makers in dialogue for peace over the Nagorno-Karabakh conflict.
-The project aims to engage the societies and governments of Armenia and Nagorno-Karabakh in a dialogue on peaceful resolution of the Nagorno-Karabakh conflict, and create tools for sustaining this dialogue in the future.
+The project aimed to engage the societies and governments of Armenia and Nagorno-Karabakh in a dialogue on peaceful resolution of the Nagorno-Karabakh conflict, and create tools for sustaining this dialogue in the future.

-The last major activity at this stage of the project is the international conference on Prospects for Peace in Nagorno-Karabakh: International and Domestic Perspectives held in Yerevan on March 15-16, 2018, involving UK and Armenian experts in an in-depth discussion of various aspects of the Nagorno-Karabakh conflict, with view to strategic rethinking of domestic and international approaches.
+The last major activity at this stage of the project was the international conference on Prospects for Peace in Nagorno-Karabakh: International and Domestic Perspectives held in Yerevan on March 15-16, 2018, involving UK and Armenian experts in an in-depth discussion of various aspects of the Nagorno-Karabakh conflict, with view to strategic rethinking of domestic and international approaches.

 One of the first activities of the project was a panel on Nagorno-Karabakh at the Caucasus-2016 International Conference in Yerevan in June 2017, sounding the keynote for a series of expert discussions of the conflict.
 Throughout summer 2017, the Caucasus Institute conducted research and fieldwork in Armenia and Nagorno-Karabakh, collecting and consolidating data on attitudes, perceptions and visions of the conflict and its resolution prospects.
 Research results were published in a policy paper used to initiate an informed dialogue among various stakeholders – decision-makers, political parties, media and youth – concerning the need for peace and the potential for conflict settlement.